opendatateam/udata/docs/geopf.md

 # Géoplateforme integration

-udata can automatically synchronise GeoPackage (`.gpkg`) resources to the IGN [Géoplateforme](https://geoplateforme.fr/) entrepôt, making them available as vector tiles on [cartes.gouv.fr](https://cartes.gouv.fr).
+udata can synchronise GeoPackage (`.gpkg`) resources to the IGN [Géoplateforme](https://geoplateforme.fr/) entrepôt, making them available as vector tiles on [cartes.gouv.fr](https://cartes.gouv.fr), on demand from the frontend (cdata) and on behalf of the user who triggers it.

 ## Data model mapping